An Experienced Family Law Attorney Can Help Ensure Your Child's Best Interests Are Met

-The basic amount of child support is based on a fixed percentage of the combined parental adjusted gross income, which takes into consideration the number of children being supported.
-Income that is considered for calculating child support includes earnings, worker’s compensation benefits, disability payments, unemployment insurance benefits, Social Security benefits, and pension benefits.
+The basic amount of support is based on a fixed percentage of the combined parental adjusted gross income, which takes into consideration the number of children being supported.
+Income that is considered for calculating it includes earnings, worker’s compensation benefits, disability payments, unemployment insurance benefits, Social Security benefits, and pension benefits.
 For one child, the basic support amount is 17% of parental adjusted gross income; for two children, it is 25%; for three children, 29%; for four children, 31%; and, for more than five children, 35%.
 That amount is then divided between the parents according to their incomes.

 If one parent thinks that the ordered support amount is unfair, he or she can ask the court to raise or lower the amount, according to the following factors:

 - Physical and emotional health of the child, or special needs of the child